Indian Geography / Agriculture

 Tea Research Association is located at Tocklai in Assam.

-grown in Western ghats of Karnataka, which is called Coffee state of India.
-The remaining Coffee is grown in Tamil Nadu, Kerala and Andhra Pradesh hills.
+of Coffee is grown in Western ghats of Karnataka, which is called Coffee state of India.
+The remaining Coffee is grown in Tamil Nadu, Kerala and Andhra

-drained slopes.
+in well drained slopes.
 90% of Rubber is grown in Kerala, which is called Rubber state of India.
 The remaining are grown in Tamil Nadu and Karnataka.
-India ranks

-39% of area of fruit cultivation in India and about 23% of total fruit production and about 54% of total world's mango production.
-After mango, citrus fruits
+accounts for about 39% of area of fruit cultivation in India and about 23% of total fruit production and about 54% of total world's mango production.
+After

-and turmeric.
+chillies and turmeric.
 India ranks number one in the world in Cashew production, Cashew processing and Cashew export.
-It contributes to 45% of world's Cashew production.
+It contributes to 45% of world's

 - Oilseeds -